 Don’t skip windows (inside and out), behind the toilet, bathroom grout, under sinks…actually move your furniture to vacuum behind and under it.

 Or, hire a cleaning crew for a one-time super-cleaning.

 Rearranging Is Key.
 Arrange your furnishings to frame — not obscure — views, fireplaces, and other architectural details.
 Put tall objects (furniture, vases, paintings, or plants) against tall walls.
 Highlight, don’t block, the traffic flow.
 Grab a couple of sturdy friends and play with different ways to arrange your furniture.
 Pay attention to your friends’ opinions.

 From Staged To Show Ready

 Staging your home for the market is only the beginning.
 Once your home hits the market, you will have a frenzy of showings scheduled (provided your home is priced right).
 Make sure your home is staged and “Show Ready” for every showing.

 To quickly get your home ready for a showing, have a storage bin or laundry basket ready to throw things into at the last minute.
 If you maintain your deep clean and de-clutter, all you’ll need to do is put the day-to-day things such as dirty dishes or pet toys into your bin.
 Stash the bin in a spare closet, or take it with you.
 Have disinfecting wipes handy for a speedy wipe down, and head out before the buyers arrive.

 Ready.
 Set.
 SOLD!!

 Thinking about selling your Central Ohio home?
 It’s important to work with an experienced REALTOR who knows the area and how to best prepare, price, and market homes in your neighborhood.
 I’ve helped many Central OH home sellers, and it would be my pleasure to help you too.
+My clients receive a consultation with a home staging professional.
 Contact me, Rita Boswell at 614-547-3229, to learn more about selling a home in the Columbus OH area.